lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 NAS has been adapted to provide support for user plane data transmissions to reduce the overhead when transmitting infrequent small quantities of data.
 This is known as Data over NAS (DoNAS) or Control Plane CIoT EPS optimization.
 In DoNAS the UE makes use of the pre-established NAS security and piggyback uplink small data into the initial NAS uplink message, and uses an additional NAS message to receive downlink small data response.
 The data encryption from the network side is performed by the C-SGN in a NAS PDU.
 The AS protocol stack used by DoNAS is somehow special.
 Since the security associations are not established yet in the radio network, to reduce the protocol overhead,  PDCP (Packet Data Convergence Protocol) is bypassed  until AS security is activated.
 RLC (Radio Link Control protocol) is configured by default in AM mode, but depending of the features supported by the network and the terminal it may be configured in other modes by the network operator.
 For example, the transparent mode does not add any header or does not process the payload in any way reducing the overhead, but the MTU would be limited by the transport block used to transmit the data which is couple of thousand of bits maximum.
 If UM (only Release 15 compatible terminals) is used, the RLC mechanisms of reliability is disabled and only the reliability provided by the MAC layer by Hybrid Automatic Repeat reQuest (HARQ) is available.
-In this case, the protocol overhead might be smaller than for the AM case because the lack of status reporting but with the same support for segmentation up to 16000 Bytes (due to the protocol length indicators size).
+In this case, the protocol overhead might be smaller than for the AM case because the lack of status reporting but with the same support for segmentation up to 16000 Bytes.
 NAS packet are encapsulated within a RRC (Radio Resource Control)[TGPP36331] message.

 Depending of the data type indication signaled (IP or non-IP data), the network allocates an IP address or just establish a direct forwarding path.
 DoNAS is regulated under rate control upon previous agreement, meaning that a maximum number of bits per unit of time is agreed per device subscription beforehand and configured in the device.
 The use of DoNAS is typically expected when a terminal in a power saving state requires to do a short transmission and receive an acknowledgment or short feedback from the network.
 Depending of the size of buffered data to transmit, the UE might be instructed to deploy the connected mode transmissions instead, limiting and controlling the DoNAS transmissions to predefined thresholds and a good resource optimization balance for the terminal and the network.
 The support for mobility of DoNAS is present but produces additional overhead.